Figures logo

 Methodology

-There are lots of different ways to organize your calibration meeting, though here are some options that can make sense:
+There are lots of different ways to organise your calibration meeting, though here are some options that can make sense:

-4️.
-Check manager overwrites to explain, challenge, and validate them
+4. Check the manager overwrites to explain, challenge, and validate them.

-Using the budget dashboard is also a way for you to understand how you should organize your calibration meeting: Do you notice a gender gap in terms of average increase?
-Are increases per level consistent enough?
+Using the budget dashboard is also a way for you to understand how you should organise your calibration meeting: Do you notice a gender gap in terms of average increase?
+Are the increases per level consistent enough?
 Does any team stand out compared to others?

 Timing

 Depending on how many people you have to review, plan enough time and be a ruthless timekeeper!
-Compensation discussion can easily drag on longer than needed, designate a timekeeper, and be sure they’ll do their job.
-You shouldn’t spend time on every employee but more on exceptions and overwrite extremes.
-An average of 3 minutes per employee should be enough time.
+Compensation discussion can easily drag on longer than needed.
+Designate a timekeeper, and be sure they’ll do their job.
+You shouldn’t spend time on every employee, but more on exceptions and outliers.

 Accountability

-Some managers may come out of the calibration meeting disappointed as they won’t always get what they expected for their team members; though make sure they are accountable for the outcome and make it clear they will have to disagree and commit.
-You don’t want a manager communicating afterward to the employee saying: “I wanted to give you more, but the calibration committee decided otherwise…”.
+Some managers may come out of the calibration meeting disappointed as they won’t always get what they expected for their team members; though, make sure they are accountable for the outcome and make it clear they will have to agree and commit.

 Ownership

 Before starting the meeting, be sure everybody knows who will be the final decision maker.
-It can be the department head of each team member, moderator, or people team.
-No matter who it is, be sure it’s clear to everyone; it will save you some time afterward.
+It can be the department head of each team member, the moderator, or the people team.
+No matter who it is, be sure it’s clear to everyone; it will save you some time afterwards.

 Confidentiality

-It may sound obvious to you, but it’s always worth mentioning it; everything discussed in the calibration meeting remains within the calibration meeting.
+It may sound obvious to you, but it’s always worth mentioning; everything discussed in the calibration meeting remains within the calibration meeting.
 And outcomes should only be communicated once the People team has given their green light for communication.

 5. Communicating your compensation review process with employees